-We set out to validate our two PBA-peptide hits by first resynthesizing the two hits identified in (Task 1b), sLe^x1 and sLe^x2.
-We then screened these hits against Le^x, Le^a and sLe^a (Figure 4A) and determined that both of the hits bind sLe^x better than Le^x or either of the Le^a derivatives (Figure 4C).
-These results are encouraging and will be expanded as the number of hits increases after additional rounds of screening.
+We set out to validate our two PBA-peptide hits by first resynthesizing the two hits identified in (Task 1b), sLex1 and sLex2.
+We then screened these hits against $Le^{x}$ .
+Lea and sLea (Figure 4A) and determined that both of the hits bind sLex better than $Le^{x}$ or either of the $Le^{a}$ derivatives (Figure These results are encouraging and 4C). will be expanded as the number of hits after additional increases rounds of screening.

-In the second year of funding we have been able to sequence SLs from our fixedposition library using traditional Edman degradation techniques without removal of the boronic acid moiety.
-As previously discussed, we accepted the low success rate for sequencing hits using MALDI-MS-MS (~40%), and looked forward to using the
+We have been able to sequence SLs fixed-position from our library using traditional Edman degradation techniques without removal of the boronic acid moiety.
+As previously discussed, we low success accepted the rate for sequencing hits using MALDI-MS-MS